-Still, the majority of folks who like smoking, and who like sex, seem to enjoy bringing the two together.
+That said, the majority of folks who like smoking, and who like sex, seem to enjoy bringing the two together.
 Folks like Jeff Dillon, who, earlier this year, founded Xblaze, the world’s first and only 420-friendly adult film studio.

 “Most people can use cannabis to enhance their sexual experience,” he tells Fatherly.
 According to Dillon, smoking before sex can increase sensitivity, and help deliver more intense orgasms.
 Plus, he says, smoking often helps reduce anxiety, a major contributor to erectile dysfunction.
 Side-stepping that symptom brings you one step closer to lasting longer in bed, and hey, that might be something worth striving for.

-Still, there are some things the casual marijuana should know before having sex while high.
+Still, there are some things the casual marijuana user should know before having sex while high.
 Here’s what to know.

-Pick the Right Strain
+Pick the Right Strain for Stoned Sex